 It is worth considering all of your children and splitting them by levels of need.
-Starting with those who will need no more than the Universal offer of transitional support.
+Starting with those who will need no more than the universal offer of transitional support.
 Then consider the other children and the level of support they need.

-Those children who have a moderate level of vulnerability will need a more Targeted level of support.
-All children in care or with care history (adopted children or SGO) are likely to need a more targeted level of support.
+Those children who have a moderate level of vulnerability will need a more targeted level of support.
+Children in care or with care history are likely to need a more targeted level of support.

-There might be a small number of children with more complex, significant and severe needs, such as those with EHCPs, they may well need Specialist support.
+There might be a small number of children with more complex and significant needs, such as those with EHCPs, they may well need specialist support.